brightiortsor/AirBnB_Experience_clone/README.md

-# A clone of the AirBnB Experience page.
+# A clone of the AirBnB Experience page using React.